Customer & site location analysis

 Location analysis that focusses on the details

-Mapmechanics are renown for their exceptional knowledge of map-based location analysis.
-We can help you make the most of the geographic information that your organisation already holds.
+We can help you make the most of map-based location analysis and the geographic information that your organisation already holds.
 For example, the postcodes on your orders can be used to place your customers on the map.
 You can then instantly see where there are clusters of customers and where there are gaps.

 Overlay your own outlets, depots and other facilities on top of the customer map.
 You can then calculate the distance between customers and facilities.
 Use location analysis to find the nearest depot or store with the right type of stock.
 Balance territories so each sales representative has the same potential turnover.
 Create drive time boundaries to set price banded delivery areas.